jylai12734/faith/.working/Personal Apologetics.md

 j: I had an unproductive day yesterday.
 I didn't want that to happen again today.
 When I woke up at 5 am, I was thinking of going back to sleep, but caught myself at the last second.
 I made sure to ask for the LORD's guidance so that He can help me traverse this land mine field that is my day.
 I step on one of those mines and the next thing I know, I wasted 4 hours.
 The LORD told me to look outside the window at His creation.
 What did I see?
 The sun was rising, the insects were very busy, the birds were chirping, and the sprinklers were spraying, yet, the atmosphere was calm.
 I started a new job and there is a lot of uncertainty.
 I barely have time to sleep.
 I work ten hours a day and I spend 4-5 hours of my day commuting.
 I need to find peace in all this trouble.
 The same peace I felt looking out the window.

+14. Leaders are servants.

+    Matthew 23:11-12 "But he that is greatest among you shall be your servant.
+And whosoever shall exalt himself shall be abased; and he that shall humble himself shall be exalted."

+download app
+record matthew 5:

 ## My Sin

 List of sins and the sword to use against them.